 Recoverable Damages in a Wrongful Death Case

-We will seek monetary recovery for you following the death of your loved one, including both financial losses and intangible damages.
-Depending on the facts of your case, this could include both the damages your family member could have recovered on their own if they survived as well as the losses sustained by you and other immediate family members.
+We will seek monetary recovery for you following the death of your loved one, including both financial losses and intangible ones.
+Depending on the facts of your case, this could include both the damages your family member could have recovered on their own if they survived, as well as the losses sustained by you and other immediate family members.

-We will document the recoverable damages and put a fair value on your case.
+Our personal injury lawyers will document the recoverable damages and put a fair value on your case.
 We will use this value for negotiations with the insurance company or attorney representing the negligent party who caused your family member’s fatal injuries.
-This could include compensation for damages such as:
+This could include fair compensation for damages such as:

 - Lost wages, benefits, and other losses of compensation

-- Medical treatment expenses for the care your loved one received
+- Medical expenses for the care your loved one received

 - Loss of services your loved one performed at home